S9 - Logo - Mark

-An ENERGY STAR® certified home is engineered to be significantly more efficient than a standard code-built home.
+An ENERGY STAR certified home is engineered to be significantly more efficient than a standard code-built home.
 At Sustainable 9, we don't believe in "standard", which is why every one of our homes carries this certification.
-We focus intensely on the "envelope" of the house, perfecting everything from the insulation and high-performance windows to the precision of the air-sealing.
+We focus on the outer part of the house.
+We make sure the insulation, windows, and air-sealing are all done well.

 By ensuring your walls are a high-performance thermal barrier, we make sure your climate-controlled air stays exactly where it belongs: inside.
-You aren't just avoiding paying to heat or cool the outdoors; you’re gaining a quieter, more comfortable home with utility bills that are a fraction of the neighbors'.
+You are not only saving money on heating or cooling outside, but you are also getting a more peaceful and cozy home.
+Plus, your utility bills will be much lower than your neighbors'.

 You can't achieve the EPA Indoor airPLUS certification without first meeting the rigorous requirements of ENERGY STAR, making it the ultimate upgrade for your respiratory health.
 While energy efficiency protects your wallet, Indoor airPLUS protects your family.